ChristopherMorrison/College-Organization-Manager/README.md

 Features:

-* Automatic interpretation of data provided
 * Designed around University of Cincinnati student identification (but can be easily modified)
-* Automatic roster updates from member sign ins including additions of new members
+* Automatic roster updates from member sign ins, including automatic additions of new members
 * Ability to copy and paste in multiple rosters and condense them down to one large roster for carrying over large amounts of previously gathered data
 * Control panel located within the spreadsheet document for easy settings updates during runtime
 * Automatic processing of semester change
 * Easy to modify roster filters and settings
-* Detection of duplicate member entries
+* Detection and consolidation of duplicate member entries

 ## Requirements
-1. A Google account (free)
+1. A Google account
-2. A system with python3 installed and internet connectivity
+2. A system with python3 with pip/pip3 and internet connectivity

 ## Setup
-1. Create a Google Oauth2 client_key.json file from [here](https://console.cloud.google.com/apis/dashboard) by following the instructions [here](https://www.youtube.com/watch?v=vISRn5qFrkM)
+1. Create a Google Oauth2 client_key.json file from [the Google Developers Console](https://console.cloud.google.com/apis/dashboard) by following the instructions [from this YouTube Video](https://www.youtube.com/watch?v=vISRn5qFrkM)

-2. (Optional) Create a python virtual encironment to keep the dependencies seperated from other projects
+2. (Optional) Create a [python virtual environment](https://docs.python.org/3/tutorial/venv.html) to keep the dependencies seperate from other projects

+For Linux or Mac:

     ```bash
     python3 -m venv Name-Of-Virtual-Environment-Folder
     source Name-Of-Virtual-Environment-Folder/bin/activate
+    ```

+For Windows:

+    ```bash
+    python3 -m venv Name-Of-Virtual-Environment-Folder
+    Name-Of-Virtual-Environment-Folder\Scripts\activate.bat
     ```

 3. Install package dependencies